 An interdisciplinary scientist, regulatory and policy expert, and project/program manager; he led the planning, coalition-building, design, permitting, implementation, research, and adaptive management of marine and land conservation projects throughout the United States.
-From cruising timber in the Pacific Northwest, conducting fisheries studies in desert riparian ecosystems of the Southwestern U.S., to advancing marine stewardship and energy production; he is experienced in applying science, planning, and facilitation techniques to solve conflicts and build on the ground/in the water projects.
+From cruising timber in the Pacific Northwest, conducting fisheries studies in desert riparian ecosystems of the Southwestern U.S., to advancing marine stewardship; he is experienced in applying science, planning, and facilitation techniques to solve conflicts and build on the ground/in the water projects.
 He has experience working at the land/sea interface and has planned and secured over $23 million in funds, and managed over 100 coastal, marine, watershed, and diadromous fisheries conservation and research projects in partnership with dozens of federal, state, tribal, NGO, and industry clients.
 As the national water quality and ocean sciences leader at USDA NRCS, he advised the Office of the Secretary on ocean aquaculture, marine planning, and regional marine restoration initiatives.
 As a fish and wildlife biologist at USDA he led environmental compliance, science and technology development, conservation planning, and project management of dozens of fisheries restoration and aquaculture-related initiatives, including developing and managing over $4 million in market-based conservation BMP’s with marine aquaculture producers.
 His role as State Biologist also included ensuring agency compliance with all state and Federal Environmental Statues, including developing practices to address conservation issues associated with marine mammals and endangered species.
 At Save the Bay, he led early efforts in the 1990’s developing coastal and estuarine community-based restoration science partnerships.